bonitasoft/bonita-doc/md/specify-data-in-a-process-definition.md

 ### Define an XML variable

 An XML variable has a data type that is defined by an XML schema file.
-Before you define the variable, you must [create the XML schema](create-a-complex-data-type.md) that contains the data type definition.
 The data type definition is stored in an XML schema (XSD) file that belongs to a namespace.

 To add an XML variable: